lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 single PKI management operation.

-Importantly for this section further information about algorithm use profiles and their security strength is available in CMP Algorithms [RFCCCC] Section 7.
+Importantly for this section further information about algorithm use profiles and their security strength is available in CMP Algorithms {{RFC9481}} Section 7.